Upgrade to UCP 2.2Estimated reading time: 3 minutes

 Before upgrading to a new version of UCP, check the release notes for this version.
 There you’ll find information about the new features, breaking changes, and other relevant information for upgrading to a particular version.

 Plan the upgrade

 As part of the upgrade process, you’ll be upgrading the Docker Engine installed in each node of the swarm to version 17.06 Enterprise Edition.
 You should plan for the upgrade to take place outside of business hours, to ensure there’s minimal impact to your users.

 Also, don’t make changes to UCP configurations while you’re upgrading it.
 This can lead to misconfigurations that are difficult to troubleshoot.

 Back up your swarm

 Before starting an upgrade, make sure that your swarm is healthy.
-If a problem occurs this makes it easier to find and troubleshoot any problems.
+If a problem occurs, this makes it easier to find and troubleshoot it.